Military and debt don’t mix. Anyone who is serving in the military needs to be aware of how debt can negatively affect their military career.

-Years later, as a sergeant I had to write one of my soldiers up for being in debt that he couldn’t pay.
-I had to take him to budgeting class, since the bad debt was a repossessed car, and he ended up with extra duty and and a repayment plan drafted up by our commander.
+Years later, as a Sergeant, I had to write one of my soldiers up for being in debt that he couldn’t pay.
+I had to take him to a budgeting class since the bad debt was a repossessed car, and he ended up with extra duty and a repayment plan drafted up by our Commander.

 Article 134 – (Debt, dishonorably failing to pay)

 (1) That the accused was indebted to a certain person or entity in a certain sum;